 Light Gun Game

-- The 80s light gun arcade game Who Dunit requires you to not only guide a detective through a mansion, but protect him from things like pimps throwing their hats at him, and beach balls bouncing all over the place.
-Because anything that touches him will instantly skeletonize him, his soul drifting away.
-Yes, even the beach balls.
+- The 80s light gun arcade game Who Dunit requires you to not only guide a detective through a mansion, but protect him from things like pimps throwing their hats at him and beach balls bouncing all over the place.
+This is because anything that touches him will instantly skeletonize him, leaving his soul drifting away—including the beach balls!

-- Another Exidy light gun game, Crossbow, is pretty bad about this one as well; the Heroic Fantasy warriors you're defending will go up in flames if anything touches them, even if the implement of their destruction was a coconut thrown by a monkey.
-But hey, it beats getting turned into a skeleton by a beach ball.
+- Another Exidy light gun game, Crossbow, isn't as bad about this in comparison.
+The Heroic Fantasy warriors you're defending will literally go up in flames if anything touches them, even if the implement of their destruction was a coconut thrown by a monkey.
+Hey, at least it beats getting turned into a skeleton by a beach ball.

 - Pretty much every object in the games on the Action 52 multicart is trying to kill you.
 Elton John kills you (Non Human).
 Money kills you (Streemerz).
 File cabinets kill you (French Baker).
 The floor kills you (Meong).
 Pasta kills you (Alfredo, only playable via some emulators).
 Bowling balls kill you (Hambo).
 Dildos kill you (Thrusters).
 You'll wish that the game would self destruct and kill you in real life.

 - Star Evil is pure evil with the way it puts your ship two inches from a cinderblock at the start.
 And the stage boss moves like a DUI driver (according to mpn1990's Unlicensed Garbage show on YouTube).